adistan/mec/README.md

 This is an open and collaborative effort.
 Every perspective is valuable.
 The primary forum for shaping the future of the MEC is our **Discussions** section.

+1. Welcome & AnnouncementsDiscussions
+A place to introduce yourself and to read important updates about the MEC Initiative.
+Please read the pinned posts before contributing.

+2. General DiscussionDiscussions
+For general conversations about the Minimal Ethical Code (MEC), AI ethics, and global governance.

+3. Feedback & Proposals
+Do you have a suggestion to improve the MEC?
+Propose concrete amendments here.
+This is the core engine for evolving the MEC.

+4. Translations
+A space to coordinate community efforts to translate the MEC into various languages.

+5. Q&A
+Have a question about a specific article or concept?
+Ask it here.
+The community is here to help.

 ### **[Join the Global Debate in the Discussions Tab](https://github.com/adistan/mec/discussions)**

 ---